zerosuxx/vaultwarden-sso/SSO.md

 # SSO using OpenId Connect

-To use an external source of authentication your SSO will need to support OpendID Connect :
+To use an external source of authentication your SSO will need to support OpenID Connect :

  - And OpenID Connect Discovery endpoint should be available
  - Client authentication will be done using Id and Secret.